 Joe and Rita are likeable personalities who have sashayed off the dance floor and scrambled out of the jungle, respectively, to star in The House on Cold Hill.
 We know BAFTA nominated actor Joe from BBC hospital drama Holby City, and as the winner of BBC1’s Strictly Come Dancing 2017.
 Award-winning actress Rita Simons played Roxy Mitchell in EastEnders and was a contestant in ITV’s I’m A Celebrity… Get Me Out Of Here 2018.

 Having leads from popular and reality television will obviously not harm the producers’ efforts to get bums on seats during the nationwide tour of The House on Cold Hill.
-This aside though, Joe and Rita are both skilled actors.
+This aside, Joe and Rita are both skilled actors.
 They sparkle as individuals and have real chemistry together.
 This makes sure that the audience warms to Ollie and Caro, and their story, immediately.

 Jade is permanently attached to her mobile, FaceTiming her best friend.
 Throughout the production, Jade affectionately winds-up her well-balanced, happily married middle-class parents.
 In true thriller style, each member of the Harcourt family has some unnerving moments during solo scenes.
 Jade is more susceptible to whispers about ghosts than her parents, and this means she treads a fine line between being excited and scared whenever something untoward happens.